-On very hot days, your vehicle will cool down more quickly and economically if you open the windows long enough to let hot inside air escape.
-Then keep your windows closed in order to allow the air conditioning to work best.
-Maximum cooling will occur when the RECIRCULATE setting is operating, airflow direction is in the upper mode, and the temperature control knob (on a manual climate control system) is turned all the way to the blue area.
-These settings will be selected by the Automatic Electronic Dual Climate Control System if operating in AUTO when maximum cooling is required.
+On very hot days, the vehicle will cool down more quickly and economically if you open the windows long enough to let hot inside air escape.
+Then keep the windows closed in order to allow the air conditioning to work best.
+Maximum cooling will occur when the recirculate setting is operating, airflow direction is in the upper mode, and the temperature control knob (on a manual climate control system) is turned all the way to the blue area.
+These settings will be selected by the automatic electronic dual climate control system if operating in AUTO when maximum cooling is required.

-When the air conditioning is on, you may sometimes notice slight changes in your vehicle's engine performance and power.
+When the air conditioning is on, you may sometimes notice slight changes in the vehicle's engine performance and power.
 This is normal.
 The system is designed to help fuel economy while maintaining the desired cooling level.

-The air conditioning removes moisture from the air, so you may notice water dripping from under your vehicle when it is idling or after it has been turned off.
+The air conditioning removes moisture from the air, so you may notice water dripping from under the vehicle when it is idling or after it has been turned off.
 This is normal.